pfroud/ucsc-class-info-bot/README.md

 <strong>Computational Biology Tools.</strong>
 <strong>F,W</strong>
 ```
-So, to build the database, I being by finding `<strong>` tags containing numbers.
+To build the database, I being by looking for `<strong>` tags containing a course number followed by a period.
 (The "F,W" indicates which general education requirements are satisfied by that course.)

  However, *one single department does this differently*.
 [College Eight (CLEI)](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/clei.html) puts the entire header in one `<strong>` tag:
 ```